top of page

 Exercise: Record episodes of Reactivity

-The habit of debriefing episodes which triggered suffering or tension is helpful to keep a state of detachment, when we can observe and transform our responses.
+The habit of debriefing episodes that triggered suffering or tension helps maintain a state of detachment, allowing us to observe and transform our responses.

-* Record a recent episode where you reacted with unconscious, uncontrolled, automatic behavior.
+* Record a recent episode where you reacted with unconscious, uncontrolled, automatic behaviour.

 * Write using a style of free association of thoughts: